D.G.T. (Off and On)

+It is as of 2025, the last Romanian-language entry in Eurovision.

 Background

 In interviews, Theodor Andrei expressed a desire to mix several musical genres that would both appeal to Romanians and foreign listeners, wanting to create a song that Romania had "never sent to the grand final."

 Composition

 Andrei describes "D.G.T.
 (Off and On)" as "a love story where reason is in conflict with instinct, where passion and safety duel."
 The song speaks about the good and bad sides of falling in love, including passion, sex, maturity, lies, and other ideas closely related towards love.
 Andrei reportedly wrote the instrumental "out of boredom", and with the help of friend Luca De Mezzo, would then write the pre-chorus of the song.
 It would take around one week for Andrei to complete the instrumental and the first verses of the song.
+Vulture's Jon O'Brien noted that the song "is sleaze rock with the emphasis on the sleaze".